InductiveComputerScience/infracore/README.md

 You can clone this repository and try out any of the examples.
 Build by running `make.sh` and then run `./program` to run the demo program.

 A typical program has the following parts: A launcher, a program and a build script.
+The examples below assumes you have cloned the repository into a directory called `infracore`.

 ### Launcher -- Creates the Devices
 Initialize all the devices that your program will use.
 Each device is created using a device driver.
 In this example the SDL driver is used for the screen and a file driver is used for the disk.
 The screen is 640x480 and the disk is 1024 bytes, two blocks of 512 bytes, and stored in the file `disk.dat`.

 ```
 CreateScreenLinuxSDL(&screen1, 640, 480, 1920/0.508);
-CreateC89File(&disk1, "../disk.dat", 2, 512);
+CreateC89File(&disk1, "disk.dat", 2, 512);

 Program(screen1, disk1);